 - First, determine if the drug meets the Argus Health Specialty Prescription Drug definition and is on the approved specialty prescription drug list.

 - Next, complete the pre-certification Coverage Request Form and submit to email@example.com.
+Please note that the prescribing doctor must submit the Coverage Request Form for pre-certification before the Specialty Drug is prescribed to the patient.
 In addition to completing the general provider and patient detail, the prescribing physician must also provide:

 - evidence of Step Therapy, which requires the patient to commence treatment with the most cost-effective and safest Tier 1 drug therapy available before progressing to more costly or risky Tier 2 drug therapy, or